pokt-network/smt/docs/SMT.md

 using the `VerifyClosestProof` function which requires the proof and root hash of the trie.

-As the `ClosestProof` method takes a hash as input it is possible to place a leaf in the trie according to the hash's path if it is known.
+Since the `ClosestProof` method takes a hash as input, it is possible to place a leaf in the trie according to the hash's path, if it is known.
 Depending on the use case of this function this may expose a vulnerability. _It is not intendend to be used as a general purpose proof mechanism_.
 Given two parties: the prover and the verifier, the verifier should supply the prover with a hash